square/leakcanary/docs/recipes.md

 ## Setting up LeakCanary for different product flavors

-You can setup LeakCanary to run in a specific Product Flavor of your Application.
-To do this you will have to define the Product Flavors for your App:
+You can setup LeakCanary to run in a specific product flavors of your app.
+For example, create:

 ```
 android {